Mindukaz/Compiling-from-Whitespace-to-WebAssembly/log.md

 -----|-----|-----
 01/10/2018 | 3 | Figured out how to compile and run C++ programs in WebAssembly.
 Reaserched Whitespace interpreters and compilers.
 Reaserched languages similar to Whitespace, such as Forth and other esoteric langaues.
 02/10/2018 | 1 | Documenting Reaserch / tools / implememntation choices / etc.
+07/10/2018 | 8 | Started writing the whitespace to c++ 'converter'.
+Almost finished parsing the whitespace source code, having problems with stack manipulation commands.
+Somtimes the parsing stage tries to convert a very large binary string that does not exist in the source.
+Most likely failing to detect a new line, and reading in commands as part of a parameter.
+Also throwing a few synatx errors.
+Not sure if the code, or the source files have actaul sytax errors the the online interpreter ignores.

 ## Week 4